We support Lance and approve all positive comments. If you don’t have anything nice to say, this is probably not the place for it.

 Dear Lance, I'm Brazilian, sorry for my "touristic English".
 This message is to share with you a reflection that came to me recently.
 Three things are associated to your name: your great carrier, your disease and the recent events.
 The reflection is that these 3 things together might suggest a possible positive interaction between chemicals that fight against cells with cancer and chemicals that stimulate our body performance.
 Maybe your biggest victory is still to came.
 Do not give up, we all make mistakes everyday!

-This message was contributed by Cláudio Marsiglia on Jan 27th, 2013.
+This one comes from Cláudio Marsiglia on Jan 27th, 2013.

 You helped my brother get through cancer - my family and I are so thankful for that inspiration.
 There is nobody who hasnt made mistakes - wishing you all the best!